Orange Park, Florida

 Orange Park is a town in Clay County, Florida, United States.
-It is a suburb of Jacksonville, in neighboring Duval County.
-The population was 8,412 at the 2010 census.
-The name "Orange Park" is additionally applied to a wider area of northern Clay County outside the town limits, covering such communities as Fleming Island, Lakeside, Bellair-Meadowbrook Terrace and Oakleaf Plantation.
+As a suburb of Jacksonville in neighboring Duval County, it is formally a part of the Jacksonville, Florida Metropolitan Statistical Area.
+The population was 9,089 at the 2020 census, up from 8,412 from the 2010 census. while the Town of Orange Park is only 5.32 sq mi large, Orange Park is the designated city on all addresses for all homes and businesses within the zip codes 32065 and 32073, which includes Lakeside, Bellair-Meadowbrook Terrace and Oakleaf Plantation.

 The town's name reflects the hope of its founders for a fruit-growing industry, but their crops were destroyed in the Great Freeze of 1894–1895.
 Despite recovery elsewhere, the crops never came back to Orange Park.

 History

 Orange Park in the late 18th century was known simply as Laurel Grove.
 The name Laurel Grove comes from Sarah and William Pengree, who received a land grant from the Spanish governor.
 Laurel Grove was sold to Zephaniah Kingsley, of the Kingsley Plantation, upon William's death.
 Zephaniah developed Laurel Grove into a model farming plantation for over 10 years.
 In 1813, General Matthews invaded East Florida, triggering the Patriots' Rebellion.
 After Mathews left East Florida, Zephaniah's wife, Anna Madgigine Jai Kingsley, burned down Laurel Grove to keep it out of Patriots' hands.

 The Town of Orange Park was founded, in 1877, by the Florida Winter Home and Improvement Company.
 After the Civil War, the company bought several thousand acres of the McIntosh plantation at Laurel Grove, for the purpose of creating a southern retreat and small farming community.
 The property was divided into building lots and small farm tracts, division that involved laying out the present street system, including Kingsley Avenue and Plainfield Avenue.
 The town was incorporated in 1879 by a special act of the Florida Legislature.
 In January 1880, Ulysses S. Grant and Philip Sheridan visited Orange Park.
 A large hotel was built at Kingsley Avenue along with a 1,200-foot pier.
 In 1895, the local fruit-growing industry was destroyed in the Great Freeze of 1895.

-In October, 1891, the Orange Park Normal & Industrial School was opened.
+In October 1891, the Orange Park Normal & Industrial School was opened.
 The school was founded by the American Missionary Association and allowed for both black and white students to attend, the only unsegragated school in Florida at the time.
 However, by the end of 1913, the school was closed due to Jim Crow laws.

+In 1922, the Loyal Order of Moose, a fraternal organization, bought the former Hotel Marion in downtown Orange Park and rebuilt the property into Moosehaven, a 63-acre retirement community that is exclusively for its senior members.